badiaamakhlouf/DS_ML_InterviewBank/pages/data_cleaning_and_preprocessing.md

 - The combined results provide not only a point estimate but also an estimate of the uncertainty associated with the missing data.
 This incorporates both the imputation variability and the variability due to analyzing different imputed datasets.
 - `fancyimpute()` Python library can be employed to implement multiple imputation efficiently.

+### Q7- How to handle missing values in case of categorical data?
+- The best method to handle missing values in case of categorical data depends on the specific characteristics of your dataset.
+- Here are some commonly used approaches:
+   - **Mode imputation:**
+      - It is an adequate method to replace missing categorical values with the most frequent category (mode) in that column.
+      - However, it is suitable when the missing values are expected to occur randomly and are relatively few.
+   - **Create a Separate Category:**
+      - Treat missing values as a separate category or label.
+      - This approach preserves the information that data was missing and can be effective if there is a reason why data might be missing systematically.
+   - **Using Predictive Models:**
+      - Use of ML classification algorithms to predict missing categorical values based on other features.
+      - It can be more complex but may yield better results if there are correlations among features that can predict the missing values accurately.
+   - **Assigning Values Using Business Rules:**
+      - Use domain knowledge or business rules to impute missing categorical values.
+      - This approach is useful when there are clear guidelines or rules to determine the missing values based on existing data.
+   - **Multiple Imputation:** useful when uncertainty in imputed values needs to be quantified.

-### Q7- What is KNN Imputer?
+### Q8- What is KNN Imputer?
 - It is is a more sophisticated method for filling null values.
 - It uses a distance parameter, known as the K parameter.
 - It operates similarly to a clustering algorithm, imputing missing values based on the neighborhood points of the missing values.

-### Q8- Why do we need an extension to imputation?
+### Q9- Why do we need an extension to imputation?
 - Sometimes, missing values themselves can be indicative.
 - This method aims to create a new binary column indicating whether a value is missing.
 - For each column with missing entries in the original dataset, we add a new column that shows the location of imputed entries.
 - Models would make better predictions by considering which values were originally missing.
 - Code:  `df['column_missing'] = df['column'].isnull().astype(int)`

-### Q9- When do we use mean value for missing values imputation ?
+### Q10- When do we use mean value for missing values imputation ?
 - The mean is suitable for numerical data that follows a roughly normal distribution.
 - There are no extreme outliers as the presence of significant outliers can skew the mean, making it less representative of the data.
 - If the data distribution is symmetric, the mean is a good measure of central tendency
 - The percentage of missing values is relatively low: imputing a small percentage of missing values with the mean is less likely to distort the overall data distribution.

-### Q10- When it is better to use the median value for imputation ?
+### Q12- When it is better to use the median value for imputation ?
 - Using the median for imputation in case of outliers is often considered a better solution compared to the mean.
 - The median is a measure of central tendency that has:
     - **Robustness to Outliers:** it is less influenced by extreme values because it is not affected by the actual values of data points but rather their order.
 Outliers have a minimal impact on the median.